framefork/spring-properties-order-by-configurations/README.md

 * The `.properties` are loaded with `@PropertySource(...)` on a `@Configuration` class
 * The `core-*` may want to define some "defaults" like `spring.main.web-application-type=none`, but the `app` would like it to be `spring.main.web-application-type=servlet`

+With this, you might end up with working `core-*` but broken `app` because Spring may give the `.properties` in `core-*` a higher priority which causes the `spring.main.web-application-type=servlet` to be ignored.

-This usually leads to a situation where it sorts the classes based on some arbitrary rule, and then the properties are sorted by the ordering of the configuration classes, and the only ordering you can rely on is when you put both `@PropertySource`'s on the same `@Configuration` class, but that kinda defeats the purpose of splitting the application into modules.
+This happens because Spring sorts the classes based on some arbitrary rule (or even better - randomly), and the only ordering you can rely on is when you put both `@PropertySource`'s on the same `@Configuration` class.
-You'll end up with working `core-*` but broken `app` because it gives the `.properties` higher priority and the `spring.main.web-application-type=servlet` is ignored.
+But that kinda defeats the purpose of splitting the application into modules.

 I think that it's reasonable to assume, that if `app` depends on `core-*` it might want to be able to **override** some default values provided by the `core-*`, and this library solves that.
 It sorts the `.properties` based on the `@Import()`'s on your `@Configuration` classes, so that in `app` you can add `@Import` on some `core-*` `@Configuration` to say "I depend on this, allow me to override its properties".